 There are several important conclusions that follow from the Life Project hypothesis – the belief that, in order for it to continue to exist, Life requires God’s protective interventions in the physically hostile and wholly indifferent Universe.
 First, the search for extraterrestrial life depends, not on probability estimates – of how many stars there are in the Universe, how many of them have planets revolving around them, how many of these planets are solid, not too small or massive, are located at the “right” distance from their star, possess sufficient water in liquid form, rotate around its axis at a sufficiently rapid rate, contain a sufficient variety of elements and chemical compounds, and so on – as many people believe, but on whether or not God has chosen to nurture Life elsewhere in the Universe besides the Earth.
 In other words, this search means trying to determine exactly where – and whether – God has chosen to nurture Life elsewhere in the Universe.
 This means that the probability estimates about Life’s existence elsewhere in the Universe are completely meaningless.
 Second, we humans are not capable of creating and preserving, in even the remotest degree, the conditions that are necessary for Life to exist and flourish on an object as large as a planet or even a moon; for it takes a God to create and maintain these conditions so that they remain in perpetual balance within narrow boundaries.

-The credulous scientific faithful who believe that one day humanity will live on the Moon or Mars completely fail to understand how difficult it is to create and maintain, in a Universe that is hostile to Life’s existence, the hospitable conditions that exist on the Earth.
-Because they believe that all the numerous conditions and processes that enable Life to exist and thrive on this planet arose by the concatenation of a series of fortunate accidents, they believe that these conditions could also arise by chance on another planet somewhere else in the Universe; or that humanity, with its extraordinary ingenuity and ability to solve problems, could create and maintain these conditions on an otherwise barren and inhospitable planet like Mars or the Moon.
+The credulous scientific faithful who believe that one day humanity will live on the Moon or Mars completely fail to understand how difficult it is to create and maintain, in a Universe that is hostile and indifferent to Life’s existence, the hospitable conditions that exist on the Earth.
+Because they believe that all the numerous conditions and processes that enable Life to exist and thrive on this planet arose by the concatenation of a series of fortunate accidents, they believe that these conditions could also arise by chance on another planet somewhere else in the Universe; or that humanity, with its extraordinary ingenuity and ability to solve problems, could create and maintain these conditions on an otherwise barren and inhospitable celestial body like Mars or the Moon.
 Contrary to what these many credulous simpletons believe, I declare that Life can only exist in places where God purposely creates and maintains the numerous mechanisms that are necessary for the extremely delicate forms that we call Life to survive.
-And unless this information is revealed to us by God, it is impossible for humans to know how many – or how few – are the places in the Universe where these conditions exist.
+And unless this information is revealed to us by God, it is impossible for us to know how many – or how few – are the places in the Universe where these conditions exist.

-The Gaia hypothesis is based on the growing recognition and understanding of the numerous conditions which make Life possible on the Earth, and which distinguish it from all the other planets in the solar system.
+The Gaia hypothesis is based on the growing recognition and understanding of the numerous conditions which make Life possible on the Earth, and which distinguish the Earth from all the other planets in the solar system.
 However, due to the non-religious nature of the times in which its originator grew up, instead of attributing the preservation of these conditions to God, as the inhabitants of a more simple and credulous past age did, James Lovelock has argued that they imply that the Earth is itself a living, self-regulating organism.
 Although I wholeheartedly agree with him about the extraordinary nature of these conditions – that they very clearly distinguish the Earth from all other planets where Life does not exist, and that they most certainly could not have arisen by chance – I do not agree with him in believing that it follows from their existence that the planet is alive.

 Before we humans became dominant and began to remake the Earth solely to satisfy our narrow selfish human desires and conceptions, the Earth, with its extraordinary abundance of organic life forms, was God’s Living Masterpiece.
 That so many humans have failed to recognize this very simple and obvious fact, believing instead that this extraordinary complexity, diversity, beauty, efficiency, and harmony arose by chance, is ample proof of our species’ colossal stupidity.
 Of course, God must bear partial responsibility for the grave harms that we have caused to Its Divine Masterpiece, since God – rather foolishly and recklessly, in my opinion – decided to endow our species with the ability to understand the operations of Its Earthly Masterpiece, as well as of the Universe in general, in all its complex and intricate details.
-But just as we humans would be outraged if other organisms were to use, transform, mutilate, and destroy our human masterpieces solely for their selfish ends, and thus would be motivated to protect them, including, if necessary, by exterminating these deviously destructive organisms, how much longer will God tolerate our continued human violation of Its Glorious Living Masterpiece, before It decides to act to protect it from our arrogant and catastrophic destruction?
+But just as we humans would be outraged if other organisms were to use, transform, mutilate, and destroy our human masterpieces solely for their selfish ends, and thus would be motivated to protect them, including, if necessary, by exterminating these deviously destructive organisms, how much longer will God tolerate our continued human violation of Its Glorious Living Masterpiece, before It decides to act in order to protect it from our arrogant and catastrophic destruction?

 This leads to a far more urgent version of Pascal’s famous wager.
 Blaise Pascal declared that it is better to believe in God, regardless of whether God exists or not: for if God exists, then one will be rewarded after death with eternal life in Heaven; but if one doesn’t believe in God, then one will be punished with eternal damnation in Hell.
 Conversely, if God doesn’t exist, then one will have only lost a small part of one’s life that was spent in worshipping God, while the non-believer will have saved this time, which one could have put to better use – a relatively minor benefit.
 In other words, Pascal’s argument is that, if God exists, then the rewards from believing in God are far greater than the harms that would result from not believing in God.

 The wager that we are now faced with is superficially similar but with a crucial difference, for while Pascal’s version is limited to the consequences of the belief, or non-belief, in God’s existence to the afterlife, this wager deals with our species’ survival in this life.
-If, as many people believe, there is no God, and Life on Earth originated and evolved to its present state entirely by accident, then this means that we have nothing to fear from the actions of a Being that may be outraged, or at least is greatly alarmed, by our massive disruptive effects on Its Living Creation; but if God does exist, and It has made numerous efforts to preserve, nurture, and direct the development of Life on Earth during an uninterrupted period of billions of years, then there exists the very real possibility that God will act to curtail our destructive human tendencies, while it culls our constantly increasing numbers, in order to protect Its Living Masterpiece, thereby making manifest that God – and not we vain, arrogant, destructive, narcissistic, and clever but extremely foolish human beings – has always been, is, and will continue to be in charge of our planet’s destiny.
+If, as many people believe, there is no God, and Life on Earth originated and evolved to its present state entirely by accident, then this means that we have nothing to fear from the actions of a Being that may be outraged, or at least is greatly alarmed, by our massive disruptive effects on Its Living Creation; but if God does exist, and It has made numerous efforts to preserve, nurture, and direct the development of Life on Earth during an uninterrupted period of billions of years, then there exists the very real possibility that God will act to curtail our destructive human tendencies, while it culls our constantly increasing numbers, in order to protect Its Living Masterpiece, thereby making manifest that God – and not we vain, arrogant, destructive, narcissistic, and clever but in reality extremely foolish human beings – has always been, is, and will continue to be in charge of our planet’s destiny.

 Most of these credulous believers fail to realize that, since we have not yet found any evidence that Life exists elsewhere in the Universe, this belief is merely a modern-day version of the discredited Medieval belief in spontaneous generation, the belief that living organisms can arise spontaneously from inanimate matter.